 Steve Chen is based in Taipei, Taiwan and Southern California.

 Kavich NEANG studied music and dance at a young age at Cambodian Living Arts before graduating in professional design from Limkokwing University of Creative Technology in 2013.

 In 2010, he directed his first short film, A SCALE BOY, as part of a documentary film workshop led by Cambodian filmmaker Rithy Panh.
 In 2013, he joined the Busan International Film Festival’s Asian Film Academy.
-In 2015, he directed his first narrative short film, THREE WHEELS, which premiered at the Busan International Film Festival that year and later won the Youth Jury award at the Singapore International Film Festival.
-In the same year, he made another short film, GOODBYE PHNOM PENH which was commissioned and subsequently screened by Asian Film Archive.
-He is currently developing his first narrative feature, tentatively titled WHITE BUILDING.
+He has directed three short fictions: THREE WHEELS (2015, premiere: Busan), GOODBYE Phnom Penh (2015, premiere: Asian Film Archive, Singapore), and NEW LAND BROKEN ROAD (2018, premiere: Singapore).
+In 2019, his first full-length documentary, LAST NIGHT I SAW YOU SMILING, won the NETPAC Award at IFFR.
+He is currently preparing to shoot his first narrative feature, WHITE BUILDING.

 Kavich Neang is based in Phnom Penh, Cambodia.

 PARK Sungho was born in Seoul, Korea in 1977.
 He majored in Film Editing at the Cinematography Department at Chung-Ang University.

 From 2007-13, he worked full-time for the Busan International Film Festival and served as program coordinator for Asian cinema and manager for the Asian Film Academy.
 In addition, he attended and worked for various film festivals as a buyer, programmer, juror and advisor.
 Having traveled to 39 countries, Park settled in Cambodia in 2013.

 Park is currently a programmer for Cambodia International Film Festival and Busan International Film Festival, and is working to promote Cambodian and Southeast Asian cinema globally.